 XI.
 Transforming Operations Accounting

 XII.
-Information For Decisions
+Information for Decisions

 XIII.
 Performance Measurement and Evaluation

-XIV.
+XX.
 Closing Comments

 Budd Management Systems